Due: Tuesday Sep 30, before 9:00 pm

 Additional Requirements

-- The class declarations (CentCom,Elevator and Floor) and provided function implementations in centcom.cpp may not be modified in any way.
+- The class declarations (Railroad and Station) and provided function implementations in railroad.cpp may not be modified in any way.
 You are not allowed to add a member variable.
 No additional libraries may be used.

-- You are not allowed to use STL template containers in the project classes.
+- You are not allowed to use STL template containers in the project classes except the ones that are already in the project files.

 - You are allowed to use STL template containers in your test functions.

-- The class functions must be written in centcom.cpp; in particular, they must not be written “in-line.”
+- The class functions must be written in railroad.cpp; in particular, they must not be written “in-line.”

-- Private helper functions may be added, but must be declared in the private section of the project class.
+- Private helper functions may be added to the Railroad class, but must be declared in the private section of the project class.
 There is a comment indicating where private helper function declarations should be written.

 Testing